 When networks having cognitive functions are to evolve brain-like structures through adaptive rewiring, adaptive rewiring must be robust to non-uniform parameter values.
 We will explore the effect of non-uniform turbulence and coupling parameters on adaptive rewiring of coupled logistic maps.
 In particular, we will compare networks of coupled logistic maps with uniform parameters with those that have a subset of the turbulence and coupling parameters deviate from the majority value.
 We study the effect of non-uniform parameters on network evolution and final network structure.

 In what follows, the method section describes details of the composition and initialization of the models; the rewiring algorithm; and the qualitative and quantitative measures of network structures used to describe, characterize, and compare models.
-In the results section, we describe our findings, mainly that non-uniform parameters is shown not to interfere with the evolution of brain-like structure.
+In the results section, we describe our findings, mainly that non-uniform parameters is shown not to interfere with the evolution of brain-like structure while giving rise to distinguishable network structures suitable for cognitive functions.
 A discussion ends the paper.

 Method